thdiaman/thdiaman.github.io/index.md

 part of my work in the Informatics and Telematics Institute (ITI) of Centre for Research and Technology - Hellas (CERTH).
-After that, I worked as a research associate in the EU-funded projects S-CASE (Scaffolding Scalable Software Services) and SEAF (Sustainable Energy Asset Evaluation and Optimisation Framework).
+After that, I worked as a research associate in the EU-funded projects S-CASE (Scaffolding Scalable Software Services) and SEAF (Sustainable Energy Asset Evaluation and Optimisation Framework) as well as in multiple national-funded/other projects.
 In the meantime, I have completed my PhD research in the field of applying Data Mining techniques on Software Engineering data at the Aristotle University of Thessaloniki.
-Currently I work on my research, while also teaching courses at the university.
+Currently I work on my research and in the EU-funded project ECO-READY (Achieving Ecological Resilient Dynamism for the European Food System through Consumer-driven Policies), while also teaching courses at the university.

 I am also an active developer in Java, Python, R, Javascript, etc. and have experience in several frameworks and libraries.
 You can find most information